The determination of a dispute by one or more third parties (arbitrators) rather than by a court (and a judge).

 An act carried out in good faith is one carried out in honesty.

-A court order addressed to a particular person that either prohibits him from doing or continue to do a certain act.
+A court order addressed to a particular person that either prohibits them from doing or continuing to do a certain act.

 An agreement by one person (x) to pay another (y) sums that are owed or may become owed to him by a third person (z).